The High Risk or Inoperable Mitral Valve Patient

 Well, let me give you first a quick, down-to-earth introduction to the technical aspects involved in the successful surgical management of mitral valve disease.
 Once you know what the basic technical challenges and options are, you will appreciate the variety of customized solutions we have developed in high-risk mitral valve stenosis or insufficiency patients.
 These new technologies have made the difference for so many heart patients that were otherwise hopeless and inoperable.

 Essentially, there are two malfunctions that can affect a mitral valve:

 - Mitral Valve Stenosis.
 The valve has become heavily calcified and it does not open up wide any more (stenosis).
 Rheumatic fever is recognized as the cause of the vast majority of stenotic mitral valves.
 This situation creates a lethal mechanical obstruction that impairs the ability of the heart to function properly.
 Profound weakness and fatigue, shortness of breath even with very light exercise, palpitations are characteristic symptoms of this condition.
 If the valve is not promptly replaced, a patient with symptoms will not survive much longer.
 There is no medical therapy that can help these patients.
 A surgical or a catheter-based procedure are the only two options to treat this problem.

 - Mitral Insufficiency or Regurgitation (a leaky valve).
-The valve cannot close properly and leaks blood backwards into the lung circulation.
+The valve cannot close properly and leaks blood backward into the lung circulation.
 This malfunction causes a chronically overworked heart that becomes progressively weaker and larger.
 It is sort of a sneaky disease because most patients start to have symptoms of fatigue and shortness of breath only after the leaky valve has caused significant enlargement and damage to the heart.
 It is important to realize that many patients with severe leakage of the mitral valve might need surgery before they have symptoms.
 Waiting until you feel sick is definitely not a good idea.
 A heart surgeon or a cardiologist should evaluate your heart condition to advise you about the best timing for a mitral valve repair or replacement.